 Within the graduate student's first term of enrollment, an advisory committee of at least three graduate faculty will be formed to oversee and direct the student's program in accordance with Graduate School policies.
 This committee will be responsible for monitoring the student's progress in the program.
 For students selecting an Applied Economics emphasis, the committee will include a graduate advisor from the economics faculty.
 For students selecting a Finance emphasis, the committee will include a graduate advisor from the finance faculty.

 Candidates for the MA and MS degrees must satisfactorily complete a minimum of 30 hours of graduate course work.
-Students must maintain a "B" average (3.0) overall and attain at least a "B" in each core course.
-Required courses for either degree include ECON 501 and ECON 502, FIN 501 and FIN 502, and ECON/FIN 515 and 517.
+Students must maintain a "B" average (3.0) overall and complete the required core courses ECON 501 and 502, FIN 501 and 502, and ECON/FIN 515 and 517 with at least a “B” (3.0) with no more than one “C” in these core courses.
 All candidates must complete at least 21 hours of program courses at the 500 level.
 Up to 9 hours of electives may be taken at the 400 level.
 Courses that count as electives towards the MA or MS in Economics and Finance are listed in the graduate catalog.

 A limited number of graduate assistantships are available to qualified students.
 The department also collaborates with the International Trade Center (ITC website) and the Small Business Development Center (SBDC website) on campus for assistantship opportunities.
 More information about financial assistance can be found in the links below: